It was just past noon and we had all worked up a thirst and an appetite.

 After our first glass, we took our bottle to the deck outside, to enjoy the fresh air and the woodsy view.
 We were also promised a dozen fresh, free oysters with every bottle we purchased.
 That was to be our lunch that day.

 We started with their fresh, chilled rose, named Aimee Renee Rose and bottled in 2014.
 Not one to drink rose usually, I had low expectations.
 We were surprised positively by the semi-dry wine, it was not simple and sweet, like many other roses.
 This rose' is from 100% Chambourcin grapes that were whole cluster pressed to obtain the perfect color of a rose.
 The color was quite perfectly lovely.
+They age it in neutral oak barrels for six months, cold settled and then bottled with minimal filtering.
+This process assures the wine maintains the delicate quality of the Chambourcin grape.

 As we enjoyed our bottle, other guests began to wander in.
 The allure of the view and the smell of the roaster brought them to the outside deck.